 The 3DA1 also provides operational experience with video as files vs. real-time streaming or tape based systems.
 Previous cameras flown required the return of video tapes to the ground, or a real-time streaming video capability to play back and stream files from the camera.

 The experiment compares the Panasonic camera’s metal-oxide semiconductor (MOS) sensor to other charge-coupled device (CCD) cameras.
 These are two different ways to turn light into an electric charge, which converts visual images into digital information.
 CCD sensors are common, but they are highly susceptible to damage from radiation in space.
 The experiment tests how well MOS sensors withstand that radiation.
+3D could also prove useful for external video imaging applications such as proximity operations and docking.
 File based workflows allow more flexibility for managing motion imagery and eliminates the need for bringing tapes back to Earth, thus lowering costs and increasing efficiency.Earth Applications

 High-definition video in 3-D provides a realistic representation of life on the International Space Station, which could be used for public outreach programs.

 Various subjects can be filmed on an adhoc basis over weeks and months in order to provide opportunities to observe sensor decay rates and gain experience with file based workflows.
 Periodic, brief recordings with the lens cap placed over the lens provide a more accurate count of damaged pixels.Operational Protocols

 Setting the camera's "convergence" is very important in the use of this camera system; otherwise, the operation of the camera is very similar to other video cameras with regard to setting exposure, focus, and recording.